Freemorger/frevi/commands.md

 ### !plugin unload
 Unloads a plugin by its name.
 Args: name
+### !plugin unload-id
+Unloads a plugin by its current ID in plugin system.
+Args: ID
 ### !plugin info
 Displays a plugin information in new tab (name, version, author, description).
 Args: name
+### !plugin info-id
+Displays a plugin information in new tab (name, version, author, description), by its ID in plugin sys.
+Args: ID
 ### !plugin state
 Displays plugin loader state.
+Args: -
+### !plugin list
+Lists all loaded plugins in plug subsys,
+Displaying ID and name of each plugin.
 Args: -